Trilarion/opensourcegames/entries/moon-buggy.md

 _Character-based game where you drive a car across the moon surface.
 You cannot stop, so you have to jump in time over any craters your car might meet._

 - Home: https://www.seehuhn.de/pages/moon-buggy, https://packages.debian.org/search?keywords=moon-buggy
+- Inspirations: moon-patrol
 - State: mature, inactive since 2006
-- Keywords: action, inspired by moon-patrol, side-scrolling
+- Keywords: action, side-scrolling
 - Code repository:
 - Code language: C
 - Code license: GPL-2.0